searchkit/searchkit/docs/docs/sdk-customisations-custom-filters.md

     }
   }

-  // powers the appliedFilters type for all filters added getSelectedFilter(filterSet) {
+  // powers the summary.appliedFilters array value for when the filter is added getSelectedFilter(filterSet) {
     return {
       type: 'ValueSelectedFilter',